Avoid sleeping problems through baby separation anxiety

 always going to be easy.

-But it is rewarding to help your child in this big step: giving
+But it is rewarding to help them in this improtant step: giving

 confidence

-to be a person by herself, knowing that you are
+to be their own person, knowing that you are

-still there for her, and always will be.
+still there for them, and always will be.

 Article Author: Heidi Holvoet, PhD - Founder, senior sleep consultant